-Apple iPhone 14 tips and tricks: 16 great features to try
+Apple iPhone 14/14 Pro tips and tricks: 16 great iOS 16 features to try

 9. Manually switch macro mode on or off

-Another useful one is the manual macro mode switch, because for the past couple of phone generations the auto-switching between 1x and macro can be a bit jarring.
+Another useful one is the manual macro mode switch because for the past couple of phone generations the auto-switching between 1x and macro can be a bit jarring.
 Open Settings > Camera again, and now just toggle on the 'Macro Control' switch.

-Open the camera app and move you camera close to an object, you should see the macro logo appear in yellow on the screen.
+Open the camera app and move your camera close to an object, you should see the macro logo appear in yellow on the screen.
 It's enabled by default, but if you want to disable it, just tap the logo when it appears.

 10. Personalise Spatial Audio

-With iOS 16 there's an interesting feature that uses the front facing FaceID sensors to personalise your Spatial Audio in your AirPods.
+With iOS 16 there's an interesting feature that uses the front-facing FaceID sensors to personalise your Spatial Audio in your AirPods.
 It works with AirPods 3, and AirPods Pro (first and second gen).

 To use it, just open your AirPods case, make sure they're connected and go to the Settings app.
-Tap on the AirPods in the list and then in the next screen find 'Personalised Spatial Audio'.
+Tap on the AirPods in the list and then on the next screen find 'Personalised Spatial Audio'.
 Then tap the 'Personalise Spatial Audio' option on the following screen.

-Now it'll take you through a process where it uses the front facing depth sensors to measure your face and ears, and use that data to build a Spatial Audio profile that works for you when you have your AirPods connected.
+Now it'll take you through a process where it uses the front-facing depth sensors to measure your face and ears and use that data to build a Spatial Audio profile that works for you when you have your AirPods connected.

 11. See the password for the Wi-Fi network you're on

 One feature that arguably should have existed for a long time is the ability to see the password for the network you're connected to.
 In iOS 16 you can.
 Just open Settings, tap 'Wi-Fi' and tap the info icon next to the network you're connected to.
-On the next screen you'll see 'Password'.
-Tap it, and it'll use FaceID to check it's you, and reveal the passkey.
+On the next screen, you'll see 'Password'.
+Tap it, and it'll use FaceID to check it's you and reveal the passkey.

 12. Add stops to your Apple Maps route

 In Apple Maps in iOS 16 you can add additional stops along the way to your end destination.
-Just go to navigate as usually putting in your desired end point in to maps, then hit the drive/car icon.
+Just go to navigate as usual - putting in your desired endpoint into Maps - then hit the drive/car icon.

 Before you start the turn-by-turn navigation you'll now see a list beneath 'Directions' where you can hit 'add stop'.
 Tap that, add in the locations you want to go through and then re-order those stops.
 Now hit 'Go' to start navigating with your stops on the way already included.